GABRlEL/SteamSpywareTerminator/README.md

 <img src="https://i.imgur.com/kWk9Vi6.png">

+You can't just terminate or return the thread, but interesting possibilities open up.
+That function is part of the only function (besides constructor, initiator and terminator/deconstructor) of a virtual table that inherits CScheduledFunction<CSteamEngine>.

 'MachineGuid' is collected from registry and SHA1'd, possibly with a "BB3" constant?
 I know fuck nothing about encryption

 <img src="https://i.imgur.com/G2W6vc1.png">